nhasabnic/clang-tidy-automotive/README.md

 Feel free to open issues or pull requests if you'd like to contribute to this project.
 Contributions are always welcome!

 **Note:** This project is not officially associated with MISRA or LLVM.
 It is an independent initiative to develop clang-tidy checks for MISRA C 2023 and MISRA C 2012.
 Any contributions or code changes are not officially endorsed by MISRA or LLVM.

+## Copyright Notice and MISRA Compliance

+This project uses MISRA C metadata (such as rule IDs) to implement checks and ensure compliance.
+However, the actual MISRA rules and text are not included in this repository as they are copyrighted by the MISRA organization.

+For more information, please refer to the official MISRA documentation.

+The goal of this project is to provide MISRA-compliant checks without directly reproducing copyrighted text.
+By using only metadata (e.g., rule IDs), this project aims to comply with licensing requirements and to facilitate future contributions to the LLVM project.